 Good News for Obama and Democrats in Last Night's Election Results

+This post first appeared on Washington Monthly.
+UPDATE -- Editor's note: In the Georgia Gubernatorial race, Secretary of State Karen Handel conceded today -- Rep. Nathan Deal is the winner.
 Yesterday was arguably the biggest primary day in months, with key contests, up and down the ballot, in Colorado, Connecticut, Georgia, and Minnesota.
 As the dust settles, and yesterday's results become clearer, it looks like the White House and Democratic Party campaign committees have reason to smile.